 “Piti piti na rive” is Margaret’s favorite Creole saying.
 Fr.
 Jean-Juste taught it to her.
-It means “little by little we will arrive.”
+It means “little by little, we will arrive.”
 The What If?
 Foundation believes that every act of love makes a difference.
 Every prayer.
 Every gift.
-The Foundation is built in trust that all things are possible and that step by step, caring people can make a difference.
-We’ve seen the impact one meal makes in the lives of these children.
-It not only provides desperately needed calories and nutrition, but also hope.
+We are built in trust that all things are possible and that step by step, caring people can make a difference.

 The What If?
 Foundation Board of Directors